dosovma/word_of_wisdom/readme.md

 You will see a logs and quote from world of wisdom.

 Client will finish automatically.
-Server should be stopped by involving CTRL+C.
+Server should be stopped by executing CTRL+C.

 ### Project description